↑ Find Your Part Fast

 As you go through this guide, focus on a few simple questions.
 What part of the light stopped working?
 Is it a bulb, transformer, photocell, connector, or cover?
 What measurements or model information do you need before ordering?
 And if the fixture is older, where can you still find compatible replacement parts?

-If original fixtures or parts are no longer available, this guide to the best replacement for Portfolio landscape lighting will help you compare modern alternatives and choose replacements that make sense for your layout, voltage setup, and style goals.
+If original fixtures or parts are no longer available, this guide to the best replacement for Portfolio landscape lighting will help you compare modern alternatives.

-If you are trying to replace a full fixture instead of just a part, it helps to compare complete options before ordering.
-This buy Portfolio lighting guide shows where to find fixtures, replacement units, and discontinued models still available online.
+If you are trying to replace a full fixture instead of just a part, this buy Portfolio lighting guide shows where to find fixtures, replacement units, and discontinued models.

 If you are trying to replace a lighting assembly or accessory, see our Portfolio light kits guide to find compatible replacements.

 I remember one project where I almost replaced the entire system before I traced the issue to a simple connection problem.
-Once I fixed that one spot, everything came back to life, which is something I’ve seen happen more times than people expect.
+Once I fixed that one spot, everything came back to life.

 If you are not sure how all parts connect, review the Portfolio low voltage lighting guide to understand how transformers, wiring, and fixtures work together.

 Some of the best holiday lighting upgrades come from better controls rather than new fixtures.
-See how to automate holiday lighting themes to learn how controllers, timing rules, and lighting zones work together to create seasonal scenes without constant manual changes.
+See how to automate holiday lighting themes to learn how controllers, timing rules, and lighting zones work together to create seasonal scenes.

 In many cases, replacing parts is only one step.
 See our Portfolio hybrid upgrade guide to learn how to improve control, reduce power issues, and upgrade your system without a full rebuild.

 Want to lower your lighting cost?
-If you are upgrading bulbs or replacing fixtures, it is also worth reviewing how to make your system more efficient.
-See our Portfolio energy efficient lighting guide to reduce power use, lower operating cost, and get better performance from your existing setup.
+If you are upgrading bulbs or replacing fixtures, see our Portfolio energy efficient lighting guide to reduce power use, lower operating cost, and get better performance from your existing setup.

 Should You Replace a Part or the Whole Fixture?